-ECIA is the peak body for early childhood intervention in Australia.
-ECIA's work provides a national focus and forum, assisting children with developmental delays and disabilities, their families and the networks that support them.
+ECIA is the peak body for early childhood intervention in Australia, representing professionals and organisations that provide services for young children with disability and developmental delays and their families.

 Choosing Quality Early Childhood Intervention Services and Supports for Your Child: What you need to know.
 This booklet provides information for families on choosing quality early childhood intervention (ECI) supports for their child (birth to eight years) with disability and/or developmental delay.
 ECI services have changed over the years.
 These changes have been based on research evidence and family input.
 This means that sometimes services may look different to what families might expect.
 This booklet provides information on what high quality evidence-based services and supports look like, to assist you in choosing the right supports and services that…